polyformproject/commercial.polyformproject.org/terms.md

 ## Documentation Copyright License

-The vendor grants the customer and all customer personnel a standard license for any copyrights in the documentation that the vendor can license, to read, back up, and copy the documentation.
+The vendor grants the customer and each authorized user a standard license for any copyrights in the documentation that the vendor can license, to read, back up, and copy the documentation.

 ## Standard License Terms